 Ms. López’s 2016-17 season included a return to Bard SummerScape Music Festival for concert performances, including Puccini: The Man and the Reputation, Opera After Verdi, and The Turandot Project, which juxtaposes the third act of Puccini’s posthumously finished opera as adapted by Luciano Berrio and that of Ferruccio Busoni, who adapted the Turandot story seven years before Puccini.
 She also debuted the role of Desdemona in Rossini’s Otello with LoftOpera to much critical acclaim.
-She appeared as Micaëla in Carmen in her house début with Michigan Opera Theatre, Blanche in Dialogues des Carmélites and Rosalinde in Die Fledermaus as a part of Eugene Opera’s New Year’s Eve Opera Trio concert, and took part in Madison Opera’s Gala concert “Opera in the Park.”
-Additionally, Ms. López was the soprano soloist in Händel’s Messiah with the Boise Philharmonic, as well as a soloist in the One Voice Benefit Concert in Orlando, Florida where proceeds benefited those affected by the tragedy that occurred at the Pulse Night Club.
+She appeared as Micaëla in Carmen in her house debut with Michigan Opera Theatre, Blanche in Dialogues des Carmélites and Rosalinde in Die Fledermaus as a part of Eugene Opera’s New Year’s Eve Opera Trio, and took part in Madison Opera’s Gala concert “Opera in the Park.”
+Additionally, Ms. López was the soprano soloist in Händel’s Messiah with the Boise Philharmonic, as well as a soloist in Opera Orlando’s One Voice Benefit Concert in Orlando, Florida where proceeds benefited those affected by the tragedy that occurred at the Pulse Night Club.
 She performed for the Zion’s Bank Annual Gala, and was a guest speaker at the 2017 California State Annual Migrant Parent and Student Conference where she shared her story and musical talents with people of similar backgrounds as her own.

 Ms. López was added to the roster of the Metropolitan Opera in their 2015 production of The Merry Widow.
 With an impressive repertoire of leading female roles, some highlights from recent seasons include the roles of Beatrice Russo in Il postino with Opera Saratoga, Fiordiligi in Così fan tutte with Opera Tampa, the title role of Suor Angelica with Opera San Luis Obispo, Magda in La rondine with Skylark Opera Theatre, Gilda in Rigoletto with Opera Idaho, and Zerlina in Don Giovanni with Opera Tampa and Opera Las Vegas.